 St James’ CE Primary is a voluntarily-controlled Church of England school.
 As such, Religious Education (from now, ‘RE’) can be regarded as a core subject.
-As such, we have an RE Curriculum Statement.
-This sits alongside a variety of other curriculum statements: Reading, Writing, Maths, Living and Learning and Early Years.

 RE is concerned with an exploration of the important aspects of life and what it’s like to be human.
 It provides opportunities for pupils to ask questions, seek answers and develop ideas in a quest to discover more about their own identity and that of others.
 RE can provide a context for the exploration of moral and ethical opinions and dilemmas by learning about lifestyles and behaviour.
 It can help our pupils to understand the power and meaning of belief and religion for individuals and communities in the United Kingdom and across the world.